-Relaxation of algebraic optimization problems to semidefinite programs has been studied extensively in the field of real algebraic geometry and optimization.
+Relaxation of algebraic optimization problems to SDPs has been studied extensively in the field of real algebraic geometry and optimization.
 Blekherman et al. [2012] provide an introduction to this discipline.
 The efficacy of semidefinite relaxation in computer science was demonstrated dramatically in the seminal paper of Goemans and Williamson [1995] on the maximum cut problem.
 Since then, semidefinite relaxation has continued to be employed to solve both combinatorial and continuous optimization problems, such as angular synchronization [Singer 2011].
-In geometry processing and graphics, this machinery has been applied to such problems as correspondence [Kezurer et al. 2015], consistent mapping [Huang and Guibas 2013], registration [Maron et al. 2016], camera motion estimation/calibration [Agrawal and Davis 2003; Ozyesil et al. 2015], and deformation [Kovalsky et al. 2014].
+In geometry processing and graphics, this machinery has been applied to problems such as correspondence [Kezurer et al. 2015], consistent mapping [Huang and Guibas 2013], registration [Maron et al. 2016], camera motion estimation/calibration [Kovalsky et al. 2014].

-Most relevant to the present work are relaxations of the Euclidean projection problem onto a variety defined by quadratic equations, an example of a quadratically-constrained quadratic program (QCQP).
-Cifuentes et al. [2017] have recently shown a stability result implying that the semidefinite relaxation of Euclidean projection onto a smooth, quadratically-defined variety is exact in a neighborhood of the variety.
+Most relevant to the present work are relaxations of the Euclidean projection problem onto a variety defined by quadratic equations, an example of a quadratically constrained quadratic program (QCQP).
+Cifuentes et al. [2017] have recently shown a stability result implying that the semidefinite relaxation of Euclidean projection onto a smooth, quadratically defined variety is exact in a neighborhood of the variety.
 Cifuentes et al. [2018] have additionally shown that the region in which the relaxation is exact is a semialgebraic set, and they have provided a formula for the degree of its algebraic boundary.
 Unfortunately, computing this boundary is generally intractible for interesting varieties.
 A deeper theoretical understanding of when semidefinite relaxations of Euclidean projection are globally exact is still lacking.